 • What kind of stones can you have in an aquarium?

-Answer: The most common stones are those purchased at a local pet store, however natural and collected stones may be used as well.
-Some natural stones, like sand stone, may contain elements that will severely affect your aquariums water quality and pH (watch for rusting and staining as a weak guideline).
-Either way all stone should be thoroughly rinsed before adding it to the aquarium.
+Response: The most commonly used stones are those bought from local pet stores, although natural stones collected elsewhere can also be used.
+However, certain natural stones, such as sandstone, may contain elements that can significantly impact your aquarium's water quality and pH levels (look out for rusting and staining as rough indicators).
+Regardless of the source, all stones should be thoroughly rinsed before being introduced into the aquarium.

 Online suppliers of aquarium rocks